Azure/opendigitaltwins-building/README.md

 ]
 ```

 Now that you have extended your specialized interface/s, ask yourself if your extensions are generic and could benefit other users.
-If the answer is yes, our recommendation is to fork the existing repository, make your changes and send a pull request.
+If the answer is yes, our recommendation is to fork the existing repository, make your changes and send a pull request (see the section below).

 ## Contributing to ontology
-<*explain how to contribute to this ontology, probably creating PRs in this repo is the easiest one to go - Karl to add*>

-We are working on improving the main interfaces, adding more interfaces in building's areas that we don't support, as well as making better tools to integrate and use the models in smart building platforms and its applications.
+We are working on improving the main interfaces, adding more interfaces in areas that we don't support, as well as making better tools to integrate and use the models in smart building platforms and its applications.

-We encourage you to contribute to make DTDL RealEstateCore-based ontology better.
+We encourage you to contribute to make the DTDL RealEstateCore ontology better.
 Please point out bugs or peculiarities, add or extend interfaces and vocabularies, suggest improvements to evolve this ontology.

 - Comment or create a new issue for bug reporting or anything else you want to trigger us
-- For improvements, please fork the rec repository, make your changes and send a pull request
+- For improvements, please fork this repository, make your changes and send a pull request

+Pull requests will be evaluated based on the quality of the proposed interface models, adherence to the modeling conventions used in the repo (see below), and conceptual and roadmap compliance with the [upstream RealEstateCore OWL model project](https://github.com/RealEstateCore/rec/) that DTDL RealEstateCore is generated from.
+To make doubly sure that your pull requests are merged, we encourage you to check ongoing developments and issues in that upstream repo.

+### Modeling conventions

+* All entitiy naming (Interfaces, Properties, Relationships, Components, etc.) is done in English.
+* Interfaces are named as singular nouns using CamelCase with capital initial (aka.
+PascalCase); e.g., `Space` or `Asset`.
+For the sake of clarity, sub-interfaces can include suffixes indicating parent interfaces, e.g., `LightingEquipment` or `SpaceCollection`.
+* Properties are named as singular nouns using camelCase with lower-case initial, typically with two or three name components; e.g., `filterType`, `maxVerticalRise`.
+Exceptions to the singular noun rule may be made in cases where the property represents a count (e.g., `maxLandings` for an `Elevator` interface).
+* Relationships are named as singular nouns using camelCase with lower-case initial, typically with two or three name components.
+Naming can represent either the relationship itself, in the case of generic relationships (e.g., `isPartOf` or `serves`), or a target Interface (e.g., `hasCapability` or `subMeterOf`).
+* DTMIs are minted based on the underlying REC model namespaces; for new contributions, please use the path `org:w3id:rec:contrib`, e.g., `dtmi:org:w3id:rec:contrib:{YourEntityName};1`
+* Please use language-tagged `displayName`and `description` fields, providing at minimum english-language versions of these (more languages are of course welcome!).
+* The english-language value of `displayName` should mirror the DTMI local name written out in lowercase, i.e., `isPartOf` has the display name `is part of`.

 ## More about Azure Digital Twins